palra/zama-onchain-riddle/apps/web/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Web3 Features

+This app includes:

+- **RainbowKit Integration**: Modern wallet connection UI
+- **Wallet Connection Required**: Users must connect their wallet to access the app
+- **Hardhat Network Support**: Currently configured for local development on Hardhat
+- **Chain Switching**: Automatic prompts to switch to the correct network
+- **Multiple Wallet Support**: MetaMask, WalletConnect, Coinbase Wallet, and injected wallets

+### Wallet Connection

+The app requires users to connect their wallet before accessing the riddle game.
+The connection screen includes:

+- Clear instructions to connect to the Hardhat network
+- Multiple wallet options via RainbowKit
+- Automatic network switching prompts

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.